 Birdwatching in the Galapagos Islands

 Nineteen species of seabirds call the Galapagos Islands home, including blue and red-footed boobies.
 With no threats from natural predators, Galapagos birds don’t scare easily.
 You’ll spend plenty of time observing and photographing them close up.

 The blue-footed boobies prefer rocky shorelines, so it can be tricky getting a good shot from the bouncy panga.

 But there’s more wildlife to see in the Galapagos

 The island is also known for its magnificent giant tortoises.
-Thanks to efforts by Ecuador to breed them and release them, they are starting to come back in large numbers.
+When Darwin arrived, 15 species existed, now there are 10.
+In the 17th, 18th and 19th centuries, pirates, merchant sailors and whalers hunted them for food.
+Thanks to efforts by Ecuador to breed the turtles and release them, they are starting to come back in large numbers.